MV Logos Hope: Norröna (1983–2003)

-In 1973 the ship was commissioned as the car ferry Gustav Vasa running between Malmö (Sweden) and Travemünde (Germany), a route she ran for 10 years.
-In April 1983 she was sold to the Faroese ferry company Smyril Line and renamed Norröna.
-Sailing from Tórshavn, the Faroese capital, to Lerwick (Shetland Islands), Bergen (Norway), Hanstholm (Denmark) and Seyðisfjörður (Iceland) each summer, she was often chartered in the winter to cover other operators’ overhaul schedules.
+In April 1983, she was sold to the Faroese ferry company Smyril Line and renamed Norröna, subsequently being rebuilt at Flensburger Schiffbaugesellschaft in Flensburg to add more cabins and fit stabilisers.
+Sailing from Tórshavn, the Faroese capital, to Lerwick (Shetland Islands), Bergen (Norway), Hanstholm (Denmark) and Seyðisfjörður (Iceland) each summer, she was often chartered in the winter to cover other operators' overhaul schedules.